 Constant put downs are not something you should take from others and you certainly shouldn’t be doing that to yourself.
 You can’t beat yourself into being a better person.
 Run yourself down enough and your brain starts to believe what you say.

-Beating yourself up will not make you try harder of be more moral.
+Beating yourself up will not make you try harder or be more moral.
 At least not in the long run.
 Some people think that by running themselves down they are preparing themselves for when they fail, softening the blow.
 What they are in fact doing is creating the failure they fear.

 People with delusions of inferiority think others are more capable.

-This belief that others are more competent and you are less competent results in setting up high standards of everyone else.
+This belief that others are more competent and you are less competent results in setting up high standards for everyone else.
 People who suffer from delusions of inferiority live a life in which they are constantly disappointed when others do not live up to their expectations.

 Another risk for the person with delusions of inferiority is that they will push their offspring to be more than they were.
 The effort here is to live through their children’s accomplishments.
 The result is, most often that the child can never be enough to meet this parents needs and the next generations of delusions of inferiority are set in place.